 Each district designates an official to release attendance using a district-designed form.
 These are usually available only at a district's main administrative office.
 This Release of Attendance is then sent to the Red Comet where students are accepted under the Choice Law.
 Each Red Comet course requires a .2 FTE release.

-How does Red Comet online program work with students with special needs?
+How does Red Comet work with students with special needs?

 Red Comet courses are mainstream, general education courses written at the identified grade span reading level.
 However, students can spend as little or as much time to complete the course (within 120 days).
 Our program allows special needs students to work at their own pace and complete the course work.